The Risks of Being a Power of Attorney

-As family members, we have a natural inclination to volunteer when it comes to managing end of life affairs and estate planning.
+As family members, we have a natural inclination to volunteer when it comes to helping with managing end of life affairs and estate planning.
 It’s what we do.
-We make sure our parents, siblings and other extended family can count on us to pitch in now and in the future.
+We make sure our parents, siblings, and other extended families can count on us to pitch in now and in the future.

 One of those responsibilities is signing on as power of attorney to better serve as executor of a will or to handle legal affairs should a family member pass on or become incapacitated.
 After all, they’re family, right?
 Well, first, you may ask yourself what is power of attorney?

 Here’s an overview of the risks of being a power of attorney, as well as some tips about insulating yourself from risk should you decide to sign that agreement.